home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### hass.services.async_register

-When registering a services from a thread other than the event loop thread, instead use `hass.services.register`
+When registering a service from a thread other than the event loop thread, instead use `hass.services.register`

 #### hass.services.async_remove

-When removing a services from a thread other than the event loop thread, instead use `hass.services.remove`
+When removing a service from a thread other than the event loop thread, instead use `hass.services.remove`

 #### async_write_ha_state